 The mining and exploration industries of BC have built an enormous knowledge base that is not in the public domain.
-Their involvement and cooperation gave us access to some of this knowledge and also enabled us to familiarize public sector stakeholders with the strengths

-British Columbia Geological Survey Geological Fieldwork 2003 and limitations of the MRAs.
-Government dictated production of all information for the land use planning processes in Geographic Information System compatible digital format.
+Their involvement and cooperation gave us access to some of this knowledge and also enabled us to familiarize public sector stakeholders with the strengths limitations of the MRAs. and Government dictated production of all information for the land use planning processes in Geographic Information System compatible digital format.
 Adherence to this policy assured the information was easily incorporated into the analysis systems used by the planners.
 In addition, storage of the information in digital format provides an opportunity to more easily upgrade the information in the future.
-Virtually all the data and map products discussed in the article are now available over the Internet at www.em.gov.bc.ca/Mining/Geolsury.